What Corrective Distributions May Indicate About Your Retirement Plan Design

 Companies may choose to run 401(k) testing for highly compensated employees at midyear to avoid the need for a corrective distribution.
 At this point, action can be taken to limit HCE contributions to the plan to meet the necessary ADP and ACP limits by year-end.
 If there are concerns about the potential need for corrective distributions, companies should talk to their plan providers about performing nondiscrimination tests earlier in the year.

 Another option is a shift in status to a safe harbor 401(k).
-The addition of a safe harbor provision to a 401(k) plan enables an employer to skip the required annual nondiscrimination testing, as long as the employer provides contributions to employee accounts that are fully vested.
+The addition of a safe harbor provision to a 401(k) plan enables an employer to skip the required annual nondiscrimination testing as long as the employer provides contributions to employee accounts that are fully vested.
 This can be done by using one of the following plan structures:

-• Qualified auto-enrollment — Employer contributions may occur through a match or a non-elective contribution, according to IRS rules.
+- Qualified auto-enrollment: Employer contributions may occur through a match or a non-elective contribution, according to IRS rules.

 Designing a Better Retirement Plan

-Paychex, the nation's largest 401(k) plan provider by total number of defined contribution plans, performs comprehensive evaluations of account balances and quarterly nondiscrimination testing to help its clients adeptly manage their retirement plan.
-Plan design experts can evaluate your current plan and identify opportunities for improvement.
+Paychex, the nation's largest 401(k) plan provider by total number of defined contribution plans, performs comprehensive evaluations of account balances and quarterly nondiscrimination testing to help its clients adeptly manage their retirement plans.1 Plan design experts can evaluate your current plan and identify opportunities for improvement.

 Tags